Fisheries Branch Research Permitting

 Freshwater Importation Permits

-An Importation Permit is required to import most live aquatic plants and animals:
+An Importation Permit is required to import most live aquatic plants and animals.

-Importing one shipment from one supplier
+Standard Importation Permit Importing one shipment from one supplier One time use

 Fee Schedule

-Importation Type Cost
+2025 Importation Type Cost

-Standard $57.00
+Standard $68.50

-Long-Term $68.25
+Long-Term $81.89

 Applying for an Importation Permit

-Completed applications can be mailed to:
+Completed applications may be mailed to:

 Importation Permit Program